 What you need to know…

 Is this a “hotline” to get help?
 No, this is not a hotline, rather a network of providers who have agreed to set aside a block of appointments each day to see people who are in a heightened mental health episode.
-When you call the number you are calling to schedule an appointment at a provider.
+When you call the number you are calling to schedule an appointment with a provider.

 I can’t get in to see my normal doctor for 6 weeks.
 Can I just make an appointment thru Urgent Care so I don’t have to wait?
 You should think of and use the Urgent Care for Mental Health in much the same way you use urgent care for your physical health.
-You wouldn’t go to urgent care to get a flu shot or physcial and you wouldn’t go to urgent care if you were having a heart attack.
+You wouldn’t go to urgent care to get a flu shot or physical and you wouldn’t go to urgent care if you were having a heart attack.
 You go to urgent care because of an acute illness or injury that requires quick medical attention but does not rise to the level of an emergency visit.
 The same holds true on the mental health side.
 You should not go to urgent care for med checks or your normal talk therapy appointment and if you are considering harming yourself or others you should contact a crisis line, call 911 or go to the hospital.
 However, if you are experiencing an acute or heightened mental health episode that does not rise to an emergency but cannot and should not wait those 6 weeks to see your regular doctor then you should contact us.
 You must use your best judgement keeping in mind there are a limited number of slots available per week.

 I work with an organization that serves a population that could benefit from this service.
 How do I find out additional information?
-You can contact Marc Van Herr, Executive Director of The Beautiful Mind Project at 320-266-8082.
-If you have questions regarding specific types of care or treatment Mr. Van Herr will put you in contact with an appropriate care provider.
+You can contact Marc Van Herr, CEO of Urgent Care for Mental Health at 320-266-8082 or email at email@example.com